sentiampc/sentialabs.github.io/_posts/2016-09-23-Introducing-Locksmith.md

   * **Shared root credentials:**
     Using a system like 1Password or LastPass the root credentials of all AWS accounts could be shared.
-    This means that everybody has full privileges within all accounts.
+    This means that everybody has full privileges within all AWS accounts.
     A person leaving the team requires all credentials to be rotated.
-    Requires one MFA token per account.
+    Requires one MFA token per AWS account.
   * **Personal IAM Users:**
-    Each person could have its own IAM user in every account.
+    Each person could have its own IAM user in every AWS account.
     User actions can be audited.
     IAM policies can be used to finetune user privileges.
-    A person leaving the team requires all his/hers IAM users to be deleted.
+    A person leaving the team requires all its IAM users to be deleted.
-    Requires one MFA token per user per account.
+    Requires one MFA token per user per AWS account.
   * **Personal IAM Roles:**
-    Each person could have its own IAM role in every account, using a single IAM user to assume this role.
+    Each person could have its own IAM role in every AWS account, using a single IAM user to assume this role.
     User actions can be audited.
     IAM policies can be used to finetune user privileges.
     A person leaving the team requires only one IAM user to be deleted.